NREL/OpenStudio-user-documentation/docs/reference/sketchup_plugin_interface.md

 - Select the object by name from SketchUp's Outliner window and then double-click or right-click and choose "Edit Group"
 - You can set up a keyboard shortcut that will take you into the selected group.
 A tutorial will be added to the documentation that shows you how to add your own shortcuts or load some preconfigured OpenStudio shortcuts

 Once you are inside a space, you can draw surfaces.
 You can also add shading groups, interior partition groups, daylighting control points, luminance maps, and luminaire objects.
-An alternate method to make new spaces is to copy and paste a space.
+An alternate method to make new spaces is to copy and paste existing spaces.

 ![New Space Inspect](img/plugin_reference_guide/width_inspector_space.png)